TheDescend/elevatorbot/README.md

 ### !lastraid
 Some stats about the last raid activity done

-### !listhascollectible [collectible hash]
-Gives a list of all players that own the mentioned collectible.
-Get the hashes from http://data.destinysets.com

 ### !makechannelothergameroles
 Clears the channel and sets up a post that allows for reaction-based roles